Skip to main content

 openssl rand -hex 32

-Rotating the encryption key requires re-encrypting all stored keys; there is no automated rotation path in v0.1.x.
+Rotating the encryption key requires re-encrypting all stored keys; there is no automated rotation path.